Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "They could, yeah.
 Would it be a good idea?
 Hell the fuck no. A weaponized V-N swarm is a bigger headache than the Hunters or Big Hotel could ever be, dude."

-"But GALACTIC VACCINE…" Kirk began, only to stop when Lewis shook his head sharply.
+"But GALACTIC VACCINE..."
+Kirk began, only to stop when Lewis shook his head sharply.

 "Dude, you’re not thinking on an exponential scale.
 The VACCINE side of the Coltainers is all about givin’ us some breathing room so that if an extragalactic V-N swarm *does* come stompin’ and chompin’ over the horizon we’ll have time to think about it an’ prolly die of old age before it munches us.
 But it’s a gigantic-ass universe out there, my man.
 I guarantee you there’s a rogue V-N swarm out there somewhere, in a universe this big it’s *hella* unlikely that there *ain’t.* But for all we know it might reach us tomorrow or it might reach us in ten billion years.
 All VACCINE does is mean that if one *does* show up, civilization as it is now won’t have to deal with that shit.
 It ain’t a cure, it’s more like we get to live out our lives in peace."

 He gestured at the podium.
 "There ain’t no sense in lettin’ the disease loose just ‘cuz *we’re* tolerant, dude.
 If nothin’ else, we owe it to all the folks over in Andromeda or wherever not to fuck up their lives.
 That’s the scale we’re talkin’ here."

-"This does make me wonder how it is that in the millions of years of galactic history, no such swarm was ever unleashed…" Kirk mused.
+"This does make me wonder how it is that in the millions of years of galactic history, no such swarm was ever unleashed..."
+Kirk mused.

 "Fuck yeah.
 Eat your heart out Great Filter," Lewis nodded.